dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1808: Death penalty costs exceed those of life sentences.
+### T1808: The death penalty is more expensive than life imprisonment.

 |Support|
 |---|